JoAnn's NTGD Giving Back to the Land Fundraiser

 Around the turn of the century both sides of my family migrated to Texas.
 My dad's side settled in the Blackland Prairie near Leonard, while my mom's lived in the Western Cross Timbers near Bowie.
 As Texas was settled, all available land was farmed and grazed without regard for the natural ecosystem, leading to the near-complete destruction of the local habitat.
 Now, the remaining land is under assault from urban development and the spread of so-called "green" installations that cover natural landscapes instead of coexisting with them.

-I am a proud member of the Native Prairies Association of Texas (NPAT) and serve on its state board.
+I am a proud member of Native Prairies Association of Texas (NPAT) and serve on its state board.
 We work to protect and restore the native prairies that remain in our state.
 I'm asking you to join us in the vital cause by contributing to NPAT during our North Texas Giving Day fundraiser.
 Every dollar raised will go directly toward our North Texas Prairie Initiative, allowing us to conserve more prairie land here in North Texas.
+NTGD is a key part of this initiative allowing us to raise the funds needed to work with landowners on conservation easements.
+With NPAT'S guidance these easements allow landowners to maintain control of their property while protecting its ecologial value for future generations.

 The land on which Fort Worth built its economy, the same land that once supported cattle drives, deserves to be preserved and restored.